callstackincubator/rock/CONTRIBUTING.md

-# Contributing to RNEF
+# Contributing to Rock

 ## Development Process

-All work on RNEF happens directly on GitHub.
+All work on Rock happens directly on GitHub.
 Contributors send pull requests which go through review process.

 > **Working on your first pull request?** You can learn how from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).